galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >    {% snippet faqs/galaxy/datasets_import_via_link.md %}
 >
 {: .hands_on}
 > You can click on the 'eye' icon {% icon galaxy-eye %} on the right to see the unaligned data (go ahead!) but the view isn't very informative.
 This is the raw FASTA file, with the symbols A, C, G, T representing nucleotides.
-You can see that the sequences are of different lengths, since the last lines of each sequence are of different lengths.
+You can see that the sequences are different lengths.
 >
 **FASTA** or **Fasta** format (pronounced to rhyme with pasta) format is is commonly used as input to phylogenetic inference programs and has a very simple structure, as follows: